Back Button

 Please Click On Any Picture for a Larger Version

-Ross Exhibition Microscope Ross Signature Ross Wenham Signature Ross Graduated fine focus Ross Graduated Rotating Mechanical Stage Ross Graduated Rotating Substage Ross Accessories
+Ross Signature Ross Wenham Signature Ross Graduated fine focus

-DESCRIPTION: Signed in block Capital letters on the Foot: 'ROSS'.
-In addition, signed in old English on the next line 'London.' and then the serial number '3727.' on the third line.
-It is also signed on the optical tube: Wenham's Binocular by Ross London.
+Signed in block Capital letters on the Foot: ROSS.
+In addition, signed in old English on the next line London. and then the serial number 3727. on the third line.
+It is also signed on the optical tube: WENHAM'S BINOCULAR, by Ross London.

 The massive rectangular bar-limb is supported between two trunions arising from the foot and each supported by braces facing 90 degrees inward.
-The inclination joint has a lever tension adjustment to maintain the inclination chosen.
-A large knob fastens the bar to the arm.
+The inclination joint has a lever tension adjustment on the right to maintain the inclination chosen.
+A large knob fastens the bar to the arm and is tensioned by a strong spring.
 Coarse focusing is by rack and pinion, fine is by a graduated knob to a long-lever screw.
+There are a number of adjustment screws used to assure good fitting of the bar in its housing and the optimal adjustment of the rack and pinion mechanism.

 There is a graduated mechanical stage which can rotate manually, or by rack and pinion control from the underside of the stage; the pinion can be pulled down to disengage it and thereby allow manual rotation.

 The substage can be moved up or down via rack and pinion motion.
-The substage has fine centering controls and it too is graduated, and can rotate via rack and pinion adjustment, similar to the stage above.
+The substage has fine centering controls and its rotation is also graduated, and can rotate via rack and pinion adjustment, similar to the stage above.

 This is the largest microscope ever made by the Ross company and is second in complexity only to the Wenham Ross Radial.
-It is also the one of the two largest brass microscopes in this collection, possibly the largest ever made commercially.
+It is also one of the largest brass microscopes in this collection.
 Other than modern microscopes, in this collection only the Bulloch Congress model is heavier.
 This Ross came in a glass-fronted case with a separate mahogany case for an extensive set of accessories, many of which are still present.

 Accessories include: